 Single Page HTML

-In the event you wish to add your own HTML to an individual page within your MindTouch environment, such as the home page, you just edit that given page and apply the given HTML you wish to add directly to the page in a DekiScript block.
+To add your own HTML to an individual page within your MindTouch environment, such as the home page, edit that given page and apply the given HTML you wish to add directly to the page in a DekiScript block.

 Multiple Page HTML (Global)

-Should you wish to apply HTML on every page, every content page, every special page, or globally but only to certain users, browser, or whatever else, you are going to use a combination of CSS in the Control Panel and HTML in the template directories.
-Based on where you would like to place it on the following for all pages, you can use the following image.
-For all other branding regions, refer to 'Regions'.
+To apply HTML on every page, every content page, every special page, or globally but only to certain users, browser, or whatever else, use a combination of CSS in the Control Panel and HTML in the template directories.
+Based on where you would like to place it on the following for all pages, use the following image for reference.
+For all other branding regions, refer to Regions.

 The most popular branding regions are the Header, Footer, and then Content Header and Footer.
-Links to the Header and Footer can be found in the Site Tools > Dashboard > Branding > Header Template or by navigating to the Template Directory within the Dashboard and locating the said template you are trying to access.
+Links to the Header and Footer can be found in the Site Tools > Dashboard > Site Administration > Header Template or by navigating to the Template Directory within the Dashboard and locating the template you are trying to access.